sherwood-livingstone/insightec.xyz/fedramp-confirmation.md

 ---
 layout: support-page
 title: Thank you!
-description: We will get back to you with more information about our FedRAMP authorization.
+description: We will get back to you with more information about our product update.
-permalink: /fedramp-confirmation/
+permalink: /confirmation/
 ---

 <div class="center">